 SQLite is an Open-source, Transaction Relational Database Engine that requires zero configuration and can be embedded within any application.
-Google BigQuery is one of the leading Data Warehouses in the market.
-It has established itself as an easy-to-use, reliable and efficient system.
+On the other hand, Google BigQuery has established itself as an easy-to-use, reliable and efficient system.
 It provides a wide range of functionality as well.

 SQLite works on SQL and like any other DBMS, under a wide range of scenarios, the system doesn’t provide the level of efficiency you require.
 Therefore, it is recommended to have an SQLite BigQuery integration for further analysis of business data.

 This article talks provides you with a step-by-step guide in order to connect SQLite BigQuery seamlessly.
-It also gives a brief introduction to SQLite and Google BigQuery before diving into the SQLite BigQuery integration methods.
+It also gives a brief introduction to SQLite and Google BigQuery along with the SQLite BigQuery integration methods.

 What is SQLite?